EmilieNilsson1/mlops_project/README.md

 We will be working with a pretrained model and will use the PyTorch timm library.

-We will be using the dataset from Kagge (https://www.kaggle.com/datasets/alessiocorrado99/animals10), consisting of the 10 classes mentioned above.
+We will be using the dataset from Kaggle (https://www.kaggle.com/datasets/alessiocorrado99/animals10), consisting of the 10 classes mentioned above.
 The dataset consists of 26k labeled images.

 We initially plan to use a pretrained ResNet18.